NickNorman2002/Business-Intelligence-Portfolio/README.md

 My work includes data cleaning, statistical analysis, and visualization using tools like Python, SQL, Excel, Tableau, and Power BI.
 I've built interactive dashboards to support business decisions, automated reporting pipelines, and applied predictive analytics to uncover insights that drive growth.

-In my free time, I enjoy exploring new BI tools, contributing to peer development as a volunteer career advisor, and continously finding ways to connect data with meaningful outcomes.
-I'm excited to continue developing as a data analyst and business intelligence professional, and to bring my curoisty, grit, and technical skills to impactful, data-driven roles.
+In my free time, I enjoy exploring new BI tools, contributing to peer development as a volunteer career advisor, and continuously finding ways to connect data with meaningful outcomes.
+I'm excited to continue developing as a data analyst and business intelligence professional, and to bring my curiosity, grit, and technical skills to impactful, data-driven roles.

-This repository is to showcase my skills, share projects and track my progess in Business Intelligence/Data Analytics related topics.
+This repository showcases my skills, share projects and track my progress in Business Intelligence/Data Analytics related topics.

 ## Table of Contents